RolandVrignon/ChunkWars/README.md

 - **Powerful Semantic Search**: Once a project is processed, perform similarity searches to retrieve the most relevant chunks based on your query.
 - **Full Project Lifecycle**: Create, list, and securely delete projects.
 Deleting a project automatically removes all associated documents and embeddings.
 - **Dockerized for Deployment**: Comes with an optimized, multi-stage `Dockerfile` for easy and reproducible deployments.

+## Future Vision: RAG Benchmarking

+The long-term vision for FastRAG is to become a comprehensive benchmarking tool.
+Future development will focus on allowing users to:

+-   **Select multiple projects** for simultaneous search.
+-   **Compare results** side-by-side to evaluate which project yields the most relevant answers.
+-   **Upvote the best results** in each comparison round to create a feedback loop.
+-   **Generate a final score** to objectively determine which project (and which RAG strategy) is the most effective.

 ## Tech Stack